-Goregous old color example of De Wit's striking double hemisphere map of the World.
+Old color example of Frederick De Wit's striking double hemisphere map of the World, with significantly new cartographic detail in Southeast Asia and to the north of New Zealand.

 The brilliant scenes in the corners combine images of the four seasons, the elements and the signs of the zodiac in a well-balanced and natural way.
 According to Shirley, De Wit's map is one of the most attractive of its time.